victoriadouglas/BLACKBIT-Independent/src/posts/thirdpost.md

-Petra - it's my fault for not playing through Black Eagles yet, I just don't care about Petra yet Cyril - ignorant loyal, probably whacks it to Lady Rhea Ferdinand - his personality is "top shelf white bread" Raphael - let him remind you how dumb he is at every turn Caspar - stop trying to fight me just because you u are short Leonie - Get off Jeralt's dongus and help me save the world huh?
+Petra - it's my fault for not playing through Black Eagles yet, I just don't care about Petra yet Cyril - ignorant loyal, probably whacks it to Lady Rhea Ferdinand - his personality is "top shelf white bread" Raphael - let him remind you how not-smart he is at every turn Caspar - stop trying to fight me just because you are short Leonie - Get off Jeralt's dongus and help me save the world huh?

 # So much F it loops back to S+:

 Lorenz - I hate him so much, so so much.
 But then post timeskip he is an adonis.
 Best hair in the game, and I resent that.

-<div style="height:150px;"></div>
+## But Wait!

+I forgot to mention that I'm grading on a curve, so everyone gets an A. Seriously, go play Fire Emblem: Three Houses.